zaiisao/Documentation/en/Agora Platform/websdk_related_faq.md

 Please use HTTPS for your web app.

 ### There is no audio on Safari if the user subscirbes to remote streams without publishing any stream?
-If autoplay is disabled in the Safari settings, you need to call `navigator.mediaDevices.getUserMedia` before `Stream.play`, otherwise the audio will not be played.
+If autoplay is disabled in the Safari settings, you need to call `navigator.mediaDevices.getUserMedia` before `Stream.play`, otherwise the audio is not played.